mm28ajos/fritzab/README.md

 FRITZ_USERNAME="fritzab2matrix"
 FRITZ_PASSWORD="S0meSecretPa5sw02d"
 FRITZ_IP="192.168.178.1"
-FRITZ_TMP="/tmp"
+# optional, default values are set automatically
 # FRITZ_VOICEBOX_PATH="fritz.nas/FRITZ/voicebox"
-FRITZ_TAM='{"0" : "!roomhash1:matrix.org", "1" : "!roomhash2:matrix.org"}'
-FRITZ_CALL_WATCH=False
+# MARK_MESSAGE_READ="True"
+# DELETE_MESSAGE="False"
+# FRITZ_TAM="0"
  ```
 __.env__

  *
     * Adjust it according to your data.
- * For matrix-commander.py to work you need to run it manually the first time by `python3 matrix-commander` and follow the emerging dialog by putting in your matrix account data.
- * After all that you can finally run `./fritzab2matrix.py` and your TAM messages should be posted in the chosen matrix chat.
+ * After all that you can finally run `./fritzab2.py` and your TAM messages should be downloaded automatically once recorded to /tmp/rec.
 ### Docker
 Provided you have docker and docker-compose installed on your system:
  * Clone the repo and cd into it.